jctanner/odh-security-2.0/CONTEXT.md

 30. **Absolute Path Resolution**: AnsibleEngine must use absolute paths for include_tasks to avoid path resolution issues
 31. **Working Directory Management**: Ansible tasks must use proper chdir arguments for commands that require specific working directories
 32. **Playbook Generation**: AnsibleEngine must generate temporary playbooks with proper variable substitution and task file paths
+33. **Custom Action Plugin**: live_shell action plugin must be available for real-time command output streaming

+### **OpenDataHub Deployment**
+34. **Namespace Separation**: Operator must deploy in opendatahub-operator-system namespace, components in target namespace
+35. **Resource Names**: Use correct deployment names (opendatahub-operator-controller-manager) and API resource types
+36. **Wait Conditions**: Use proper conditions for resource readiness (DSCI: Available, DSC: Ready)
+37. **Configuration Management**: DSCI and DSC configurations must be centralized in config.yaml for easy customization
+38. **Minimal Deployment**: Default deployment should be minimal (dashboard and workbenches only) for development
+39. **Service Dependencies**: Service mesh and monitoring should be disabled by default to avoid external dependencies
+40. **Cleanup Capability**: Complete cleanup must be available to remove all OpenDataHub resources including CRDs

 ## Negative Requirements
 *Explicit constraints on what we will NOT do*